caseyocampo/caseyocampo-wp-theme/README.md

 # Getting started

+This project uses MAMP, WordPress, and Tailwind.
+It is being served from a shared hosting plan on Namecheap and utilizes Cloudflare CDN and SSL.

 - Install a tool like [MAMP](https://www.mamp.info/en/mamp/mac/) to run a local WordPress install

 - Download a copy of [WordPress](https://wordpress.org/)